ObjectArmy/Book-Eater/README.md

 # Uni_Software_Engineering_Project
-Phillip and me will try to craft a clean and robust project.
+Phillip and me will try to craft a clean and robust project!